Krystian-L-Lis/Stage/README.md

 ---
 ## **Tests & Examples**

-Tests and Examples can be found in a [separate repository](https://github.com/Krystian-L-Lis/Stage-Examples).
+Tests and Examples can be found [here](https://github.com/Krystian-L-Lis/Stage-Examples).

 ---